 A little history of black opal in Australia

-Historically, opals have always been either white or milky, or slightly to fully translucent, either allowing the light to shine right through them, or if opaque (non translucent) milky in appearance.
+Historically, opals have always been either white or milky, or slightly to fully translucent, either allowing the light to shine right through them or if opaque (non-translucent) milky in appearance.
 These stones are delightful natural objects with multiple colors to show but with a more delicate pale appearance.

 When black opals in Australia were first discovered, the miners were at a loss to know what to call them because they had a dark appearance and a brilliance that had not been known before.
-It was recognized very quickly that the dense brilliant opaque colors in the foreground of the stone was because of its black background.
+It was recognized very quickly that the dense brilliant opaque colors in the foreground of the stone were because of its black background.
 The blacker the better.
 So the expression ‘black opal’ was born and has stuck for around 100 years now.

 To reiterate. “black opals in Australia“ are multi-colored brilliant gems that have a denseness different to white or pale opal.